 In the picture above: Massimo Carlotto (left), Claudia Corriero (middle), Dr. Gigliola Sulis (right)

-Leading Italian noir writer Massimo Carlotto came back to Leeds (Leeds City Library, 17th April 2013) to discuss in a conversation with Dr. Gigliola Sulis (lDirector of Italian) his literary representation of the Leeds and of the globalized society we live in.
+Leading Italian noir writer Massimo Carlotto came back to Leeds (Leeds City Library, 17th April 2013) to discuss in a conversation with Dr. Gigliola Sulis (Director of Italian) his literary representation of Leeds and the globalized society we live in.
 He presented his latest work Respiro corto (Einaudi, 2012), and his most recent English book, At the End of a Dull Day (Europa Editions, 2013), translation of Alla fine di un giorno noioso (E/O editore, 2011).
-The talk was in Italian with English interpreter (Claudia Corriero)
+The talk was in Italian with English interpreter (Claudia Corriero).

 Carlotto was our guest for the series Italian Writers in Leeds in 2008.
 Impressed by the lively international environment that he found at our university, he has set parts of his latest novel Respiro corto (Einaudi, 2012), in Leeds (the last scene takes place in the Parkinson's Court Café).
 In book presentations he has praised the University of Leeds as a dynamic and cosmopolitan place to work and study.